prabhuvajjiram/newangelstones/docs/specials_section_implementation_plan.md

 ## Architecture Overview

-We'll implement the Specials section using a combination of HTML, CSS, JavaScript, and PHP to create a modern, responsive PDF display section above the Featured Products section on the homepage.
+We'll implement the Specials section as a fully integrated component within the existing Single Page Application (SPA) architecture.
+The implementation will use modals for displaying PDF content rather than separate pages, maintaining the seamless SPA experience for users.

 ## Technology Stack